A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • limit physical activity during exacerbations;

-• adherence to a certain diet;
+• following a certain diet;

 • drinking regimen, including 2 liters of water daily;